Skip to Main Content

 How much setup time is required for multi-cam productions?

-Setup time varies by complexity: 3-4 cameras typically require 3-4 hours, 5-7 cameras need 4-6 hours, and 8+ camera setups may require a full day.
-We always include time for technical rehearsal before going live.
+Setup time scales with the build.
+A 3-4 camera rig mostly needs 3-4 hours, 5-7 cameras need 4-6 hours, and 8+ camera setups can take a full day.
+We always leave time for a tech rehearsal before going live.

 Can you provide live streaming alongside multi-cam recording?

-Absolutely.
-We offer integrated streaming solutions to platforms including YouTube, Vimeo, Facebook, LinkedIn, and custom RTMP destinations.
-Multi-bitrate encoding and CDN distribution available for large audiences.
+Yes.
+We stream straight to platforms such as YouTube, Vimeo, Facebook, LinkedIn, and custom RTMP targets.
+Multi-bitrate encoding and CDN delivery keep the feed smooth for large audiences.

 Productions in Japan that need this often pair it with Time-lapse & Hyperlapse, Director of Photography Services, and Steadicam & Gimbal Operators for full coverage.
 Most projects also draw on Location Sound Services and Virtual Reality Filming.